 Fig. 1.2: Layout of the Muon Collider complex as elaborated by the MAP.

-MAP developed the concept shown in Fig. 1.2.
 The proton complex produces a short, high intensity proton pulse that hits a target and produces pions.
 The decay channel guides the pions and collects the muons produced in their decay into a buncher and phase rotator system to form a muon beam.
 Several cooling stages then reduce the longitudinal and transverse emittance of the beam using a sequence of absorbers and RF cavities in a high magnetic ﬁeld.
 A linac and two recirculating linacs accelerate the beams to 60 GeV.
 One or more rings accelerate the beams to the ﬁnal energy.
 As the beam is accelerated, the lifetime in the lab frame increases due to relativistic time dilation so later stage accelerators have proportionally more time for acceleration, so that fast-pulsed synchrotrons can be used.
 Fixed-ﬁeld alternating-gradient accelerators (FFA) are an interesting alternative.
 Finally the two single bunch beams are injected at full energy into the collider ring to produce collisions at two interaction points.

 The MAP study demonstrated a conceptual feasibility of some of the key components, but several important elements were not studied.
 The highest collision energy studied by MAP was 6 TeV.
 Technical limitations such as beam-induced backgrounds have not been studied in detail at higher energies.
 Individual elements of the muon source were studied, but integrated system design and optimisation was not performed.
 Cooling studies assumed limits in practical solenoid and RF ﬁelds that now appear to be too conservative; an updated performance estimate would likely yield a better assessment of the ultimate luminosity of the facility, which remains, in the MAP studies, at half the value of the desired luminosity expressed below in Tab.
 1. In those tables, the desired integrated luminosity is assumed to be reached in 5 years of operation per configuration, remaining with the peak luminosity achieved by MAP would bring to run the complex for twice the time, bringing to a clear overhead of costs and reduced interest from the physics community.

 MAP studies considered gallium, graphite and mercury as options for the production target material.
-Studies should be progressed and propsed and assessed to understand fully the expected performance and technical limitations of the system.
-Finally, at 10 TeV or more the radiological impact on the environment should be studied to confirm its compatibility with legal requirements.
+Studies should be progressed and other alternatives propsed and assessed to understand the expected performance and technical limitations of the system.
+In addition, some of the options, such as mercury targets, might not be feasible in the European legal context.
+The radiological impact on the environment should be studied at both 3TeV and 10 TeV.
+While on the former, based on MAP studies, we do not expect to exceed limits, at 10 TeV or more the situation should be studied to confirm its compatibility with legal requirements, or techniques to reduce or mitigate the impact need to be introduced.